quasarframework/quasar-testing/packages/e2e-cypress/README.md

 This AE is a wrapper around Cypress, you won't be able to use this or understand most of the documentation if you haven't read [the official documentation](https://docs.cypress.io/guides/core-concepts/introduction-to-cypress.html).

-[Cypress Component Testing](https://docs.cypress.io/guides/component-testing/introduction) is supported and the AE scaffolds the code to run both `e2e` and `component` tests with Cypress.
+**Cypress Component Testing** is supported and the AE scaffolds the code to run both "e2e" and "component" tests with Cypress.
+As for "e2e" tests, you'll need to first take a look to their (official documentation)[https://docs.cypress.io/guides/component-testing/writing-your-first-component-test], or you won't understand many of the concepts described into this documentation.
 Consequentially, we may rename this package from `@quasar/quasar-app-extension-testing-e2e-cypress` to `@quasar/quasar-app-extension-testing-cypress` in a future release.

 ### Code coverage